robinboncoeur/Art/docs/writing/W_Edits.md

 Lauren’s mouth twitched again.

-===

-“That’s what protective looks like when you’ve had enough.”
+“That’s what protective looks like... when you’ve had enough.”

 Mara didn’t deny it nor did she confirm it.
 She silently closed the notebook and carefully slid it back across the table.

 “And you have standards.”

-Lauren’s gaze flicked away, briefly, like the reflex of a woman who’d learned to hide softness because it gets exploited.
+Lauren’s gaze flicked away, briefly.

 “You learn standards,” she said quietly, “or you don't last.”